-Merton Pension Fund is administered by Merton Council consequently there is a strong relationship between the Council and the Pension Fund.
-During the reporting period, the Council incurred costs of £0.36m (2015/16 £0.36m) in relation to the administration of the Fund and was subsequently reimbursed by the Fund for these expenses.
-The Council is also the single largest employer of scheme members and contributed £16.2m to the Fund in 2016/17 (2015/16: £15.3m).
+Merton Pension Fund is administered by Merton Council consequently there is a strong relationship between the council and the Pension Fund.
+During the reporting period, the council incurred costs of £0.36m (2015/16 £0.36m) in relation to the administration of the fund and was subsequently reimbursed by the fund for these expenses.
+The council is also the single largest employer of members of the pension fund and contributed £16.2m to the fund in 2016/17 (2015/16: £15.3m).